 A bachelor of science degree in Criminal Justice from Western New England University will prepare you to take advantage of expanding career opportunities in this diversified and fascinating field.
 Our courses are taught by award-winning scholars engaged in research across multiple areas of the criminal justice process, as well as practitioners teaching specialized courses in areas such as forensic science, law enforcement, and corrections.
-Within the major, students enrolling for fall 2019 will have the ability to pursue four Areas of Focus: Criminal Investigation, Homeland Security and Terrorism, Victim Studies, and Administration of Justice.
+Within the major, students enrolling for fall 2019 will have the ability to pursue four Concentrations: Criminal Investigation, Homeland Security and Terrorism, Victim Studies, or Administration of Justice.
 These options give you the opportunity to shape your criminal justice major in a way that best prepares you for your future.
 The program also provides a solid foundation for students who wish to pursue graduate studies.

 Why Choose Criminal Justice?